Dr-H97/Goldenknightlast/SIMPLIFIED_DEPLOYMENT_GUIDE.md

 - **Authentication issues**: Check Firebase authentication settings
 - **Database access denied**: Verify Firestore security rules
-- **App not updating**: Make sure your GitHub repository is connected to Vercel and automatic deployments are enabled
+- **App not updating**: Make sure your GitHub repository is connected to your deployment platform and automatic deployments are enabled
 - **Build command failure**: Verify that dependencies in web/package.json are correct
-- **Missing JavaScript files**: Ensure the outputDirectory in vercel.json matches where Vite builds your files
+- **Missing JavaScript files**: Ensure the outputDirectory matches where Vite builds your files
-- **Deployment configuration errors**: This is a web application using Vite/React - not an Android app.
-No Gradle wrapper or ADB tools needed.
+- **Deployment configuration errors**: This is a web application using Vite/React, not an Android app
+  - Do not use Android-specific commands like `./gradlew :app:installDebug` or `adb shell am start -n com.chessclub.app/.ui.login.LoginActivity`
+  - Use web commands instead: `cd web && npm install` for building and `cd web && npm start` for running
+- **Cloud Run deployment**:
+  - Make sure your package.json has both a "start" and "build" script
+  - Set the correct buildCommand and deployment target in vercel.json